Short- and long-time path tightness of the continuum directed random polymer: Modulus of Continuity for rescaled measures

 \begin{customprop}{\ref*{p:ltd}-(point-to-line)} Fix any $\e\in (0,1]$, $\delta\in (0,\frac12)$.
 Let $V \sim \cdrp(0,0;*,\e^{-1})$.
 For $t\in [0,1]$, set $L_{t,*}^{(\e)}:=\e^{\frac23}V({\e^{-1}t})$.
 There exist two absolute constants $\Con_1(\delta)>0$ and $\Con_2(\delta)>0$ such that for all $m\ge 1$ and $t\neq s\in [0,1]$ we have

 \end{customprop}

-\begin{remark} In the above propositions, the quenched probability of the tail event of two point difference of rescaled polymers is viewed as a random variable.
-The above propositions provide quantitative decay estimates of this random variable being away from zero in the short-time and long-time regimes respectively. \end{remark}
+\begin{remark} In the above propositions, the quenched probability of the tail event of two-point difference of rescaled polymers is viewed as a random variable.
+The above propositions provide quantitative decay estimates of this random variable being away from zero {for point-to-point and point-to-line polymers under long-time regime}. \end{remark}

 \begin{proposition}[Quenched Modulus of Continuity] Fix $\e\in (0,1]$, $\delta\in (0,\frac12)$ and $\tau\ge 1$.
 Take $y\in [-\tau\e^{-\frac23},\tau\e^{-\frac23}]$.
 Let $V\sim \cdrp(0,0;y,\e^{-1})$.
 Set $L_t^{(\e)}:=\e^{\frac23}V({\e^{-1}t})$ for $t\in [0,1]$.
 Then there exist two constants $\Con_1(\tau,\delta)>0$ and $\Con_2(\tau,\delta)>0$ such that for all $m\ge 1$ we have